This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases. For more info, read my Disclosure Policy.

 Matt and his wife Marie may have some issues, but they’ve been together for over 20 years.
 When they go for a hike, and Marie goes over the cliff, Matt is the first suspect in her death.
 In questioning if Marie’s death was an accident or something more sinister, the detectives discover Matt’s first wife was murdered.
 Either Matt’s a terribly unlucky guy, or he’s hiding something.

 The mystery seemed fairly straightforward, but then it got more and more twisted.
-This is not an obvious story, and I love that it kept me guessing.
+As Long as We Both Shall Live is not an obvious story, and I love that it kept me guessing.
 A page-turner for sure.
 Dark, intriguing, and clever.
 A good read for fans of domestic thrillers.